CyberSecuriTim/ad-gpo-deployment/README.md

 <p>

 - This tutorial outlines the creation and deployment of group policy objects (GPOs) within an Active Directory domain consisting of Windows virtual machines hosted in Azure.
-  - Specifically creating (and deploying) a GPO to authorize Remote Desktop Access to created Non-Admin Users and creating and deploying a GPO for account lockouts after a certain number of incorrect password attempts
+  - Specifically, creating (and deploying) a GPO to authorize Remote Desktop Access to created Non-Admin Users and creating and deploying a GPO for account lockouts after a certain number of incorrect password attempts

 - NOTE: To successfully perform this lab, a properly installed and configured Active Directory Domain is required including a functioning domain controller and at least one